+Magic trick?
 The results of this experiment are pretty surprising.
-Kids (and adults) will stare in amazement and scratch their heads wondering what caused the arrow to change direction.
+Kids (and adults) will stare in amazement and scratch their heads wondering what causes the arrow in this experiment to change direction right before their eyes!

 Light Refraction Science Experiment Video

 - Piece of Paper

 Step 1 – Get a sheet of paper and draw two arrows on it.
 One arrow near the top and one arrow near the bottom.
 Make the arrows point in the same direction.

 Step 2 – Fill a glass with water.

 Step 3 – Slowly lower the piece of paper behind the glass of water.